 Ensuring Accountability and Transparency

 The factory farm industry knows that its actions are indefensible and that its only hope for surviving is keeping consumers in the dark.
 In 2011, New York Times columnist Mark Bittman coined the term “ag-gag”3 to describe legislative efforts to restrict or ban undercover farm investigations.
 In 2012, Farm Forward launched the website Ag-Gag.org to rally public opposition to these violations of basic free speech.
-As of November 2014, over 17,000 supporters have answered our call by signing the Stop Ag-Gag petition, and we have reached hundreds of thousands more with a series of targeted online advertisements.
+As of December 2015, more than 20,000 supporters have answered our call by signing the Stop Ag-Gag petition, and we have reached hundreds of thousands more with a series of targeted online advertisements.
 In 2013, every ag-gag bill introduced—in a total of 11 states—was defeated.
 In 2014, ag-gag bills in Arizona, Colorado, Indiana, Kentucky, New Hampshire, North Carolina, Pennsylvania, Tennessee, and Vermont were all defeated, with only Idaho passing ag-gag legislation.
-In response, Farm Forward joined a coalition of animal protection organizations, civil rights groups, and media outlets to file a lawsuit against Idaho in federal court to strike down its ag-gag law as unconstitutional.
-The lawsuit is still pending.
-With backing from industry giants like Monsanto, our work has just begun!
+In response, Farm Forward joined a coalition of animal protection organizations, civil rights groups, and media outlets to file a lawsuit against Idaho in federal court to strike down its ag-gag law as unconstitutional—and we won!
+In 2015, ag-gag was struck down as unconstitutional in the state of Idaho.
+With backing from industry giants like Monsanto, our work has just begun.

 Helping Expand and Improve Animal Welfare Certification